cirens-utd/turtlebot_controller/src/agent_control/readme.md

 ros2 launch agent_control lf_formation.launch.py sim_mode:=True
 Args:
 - sim_mode (Default: False) # Used to run in simulation mode
+## FollowMe
+### Args
+- -i --index (Default: 1) # Index of this robot
+- -s --sim (Default: False) # Running in simmulation mode
+- -l --laser_avoid (Default: True) # Avoid obsticles using laser
+- -m --loop_max (Default: 1) # number of loops the laser will make before error
+- -b --neighbor_avoid (Default: True) # Avoid neighbors using position
+- -f --formation (Deafult: Not valid path) # path to formation yaml.
+Example in src/agent_control/config/agent_setup/agent_setup.yaml
+### Launch File,
+No launch file yet.
+### TODO
+This uses a 3 node formation control and will be used to see how a leader node effects the formation

 # Special Notes
 This is a cpp package that also includes python.
 This has an added step of adding the python packages in the CMakeLists.txt file.
 Also, the nodes will be called by the python script name and not the name seutp in the setup.py file